florian-bitgrip/storelocator-spa-integration/README.md

 - The `App.js` now has two routes with a StoreFinder.
 Each uses a different `dataKey` and should display different results
 - Added console logs to see when which component executes its hooks and start/restart functions of the uberall script

-## Expected Behavior
-- When clicking on the second link named `Page with Store Locator 1 (Germany)`, which navigates me to `/with-store-locator-1`, I see results in Germany
-- When then clicking on the third link named `Page with Store Locator 2 (Netherlands)`, which navigates me to `/with-store-locator-2`, I see results for only the Netherlands

-## Actual Behavior
-- When clicking on the second link named `Page with Store Locator 1 (Germany)` which navigates me to `/with-store-locator-1`, I see results in Germany
-- When then clicking on the third link named `Page with Store Locator 2 (Netherlands)` which navigates me to `/with-store-locator-2`, __I see no results at all in the results list__, but I still see markers on the map of the stores in Germany
-- Reloading the page resolves the problem and shows the correct results for the Netherlands

 ---

 # Integrating the store-locator into a single-page-application (SPA)